It had been years in the planning. Legendary Australian actor Jack Thompson was ready to head to Kakadu to make a new film called High Ground.

-There is currently no dialysis in Jabiru.
-By sending the Purple Truck there we can help Jack make his film and give many Indigenous patients a chance to go back home to their country and communities for a month-long visit!
-They’ll all be dialysed together in the Purple Truck!
+Thanks to your generous donation of more than $10,000, the Purple Truck spent October 2018 in Jabiru so that Jack could make his film.
+It gave Indigenous patients a chance to go back home to their country and communities for a month-long visit too!
+They were all dialysed together in the Purple Truck!

 About High Ground

-High Ground will feature both Jack Thompson and Simon Baker and will employ lots of local Indigenous actors as well!
-It will be filmed in Kakadu and Arnhem Land.
+High Ground features both Jack Thompson, Simon Baker and local Indigenous actors as well.